Wholesale ditching of FTTN not an option, NBN argues

 Even if it does cost slightly more we can learn more from doing more fibre to the curb in a bigger area.
 If we nail that and get that right then that clearly is going to be one of the solutions when we come back to needing to offer more speed on that proper network, especially at the long loop lengths.”

 Morrow said that NBN is confident it can roll out FTTC at scale.
 “The issue is, quite frankly, if we can get that at a lower cost then we will see ourselves even doing more of that than FTTN,” the CEO said.
 “I am excited.
-I do think that, even with the up to 700,000 or 800,000 that I mentioned, our teams are pushing hard to see if we cannot do more of that.
+I do think that, even with the up to 700,000 or 800,000 [premises] that I mentioned, our teams are pushing hard to see if we cannot do more of that.

-“But, again, we are trying to get this built as fast as we can at the last possible cost, and, when we have that kind of breakthrough on it, we are going in and replacing some of that fibre-to-the-node stuff and, in this case, also some of the HFC.”
+“But, again, we are trying to get this built as fast as we can at the [lowest] possible cost, and, when we have that kind of breakthrough on it, we are going in and replacing some of that fibre-to-the-node stuff and, in this case, also some of the HFC.”

 However the company argues that the revenue hit to a rollout that swapped out FTTN wholesale in favour of FTTC would hinder the overall speed of the rollout as well as NBN’s revenue (the equity contributed to NBN by the government is kept off the budget because it is classed as an investment — which requires an eventual return for the government).